Geosynchronous/P6-Mobile-Portfolio/README.md

 - **MUSH ALERT!!!**
 - My head has turned to MUSH
-- Time for a break
+- Time for a break and some movement
--